devcontainers/features/CONTRIBUTING.md

 container spec maintainers.
 This repository will **only accept improvements and bug fixes** for the [current set of maintained Features].

-🚀 If you're looking to create a new Feature, we encourage you to [create your own Feature repository] and add it to the index in [`collection-index.yml`].
+🚀 If you're looking to create a new Feature, then we encourage adding it to a separate repository of your control.
+The [devcontainers/feature-starter] repository has more guidance on self authoring Features.

+💡 Once you've self authored the Features and if you'd like to share them with the community, then we'd recommend [adding it to the index].

 👷‍ If you've identified an issue and you want to fix it, here's how you can get
 started: